octobusjs/octobus/README.md

 - inheritance is great when used with good care; composition is even better.

 Requirements:
-- octobus.js requires node >= 6 because of its Proxy use
+- octobus.js requires node >= 6 because of its Proxy use, node 7 is recommended.

 ## How to use it:

-1) First you need to create a ServiceBus instance.
+1) First we need to create a ServiceBus instance.
 We use it to send message to services.

 ```js
 import { ServiceBus } from 'octobus.js';
 const serviceBus = new ServiceBus();
 ```

-2) We'll then create a plugin and connect it to our ServiceBus instance.
-Plugins are meant to handle portions of our business logic.
+2) We create a plugin and connect it to our ServiceBus instance.
+Plugins are meant to handle bits of our business logic.

 ```js
 import { Plugin } from 'octobus.js';